 These Gluten Free Banana Mini Muffins are quick and easy!
-Lightly sweetened with applesauce and maple syrup, you can feel good about serving these as a healthy snack or on-the-go breakfast.
+Lightly sweetened with maple syrup, you can feel good about serving these as a healthy snack or on-the-go breakfast.
 These muffins are also dairy free and nut free, so they’re the perfect addition to a school lunch.

 I’m on a mission to find and create lots of school-safe snacks.
 I’m not against store-bought snacks, but I haven’t found many options that aren’t full of sugar or salt.
 Also, my 4-year-old has turned into a snack monster and would rather eat a million small meals a day than have regular meals.
 I need to make her snacks as healthy as possible!